Cornish Gilliflower

 The Cornish Gilliflower is a cultivar of apple.

-This cultivar was found in a cottage garden in Truro, Cornwall, England, UK, in about 1800 and in 1813 was brought to the attention of the Royal Horticultural Society by Sir Christopher Hawkins, who was awarded a silver medal "for his exertions".
+This cultivar was found in a cottage garden in Truro, Cornwall, England, in about 1800 and in 1813 was brought to the attention of the Royal Horticultural Society by Sir Christopher Hawkins, who was awarded a silver medal "for his exertions".
 The word 'gilliflower' is possibly a corruption of a French word girofle meaning clove, believed to be a reference to its odour when cut.
 The leaves are small and the tree is not a strong grower.
 It ripens in October.

 The Cornish Gillyflower is used as a base for comparison by the RHS fruit committee to gauge the flavour of other apples.